nasearle/JavaScript-Library-Project/README.md

 it makes the object's methods available to be called again.

 ### Using the Demo App:
-Copy Greetr.js, app.js, and index.html to your computer and open index.html
-in a browser window.
+Clone the repo and open index.html in a browser window.
 Enter your name, choose a language, and click Login to see a personalized greeting!